AguaClara/Textbook/AIDE/Specifications.rst

 #.
 The velocity gradient G for each flocculator baffle is calculated based on minor losses through the baffles as detailed in the Flocculator section of the AguaClara textbook.
 Other obstacles can also be added to the flocculator to increase head loss under low flow conditions.

 #.
 The ports between flocculator channels should be designed with the same flow area as the space between the baffles so that the port improves flocculation without breaking flocs.
+The width of the port is equal to the spacing between baffles and the height of the port is equal to the channel width.

 Channel Construction
 --------------------